 Getting To This Paris Street:

-Métro: Pont-Marie (line 7), Cité (line4) If you are coming from Ile de la Cité walk behind Notre-Dame to find Pont Saint-Louis
+Métro: Pont-Marie (line 7), Cité (line 4) If you are coming from Ile de la Cité walk behind Notre Dame Cathedral to find Pont Saint-Louis

-Plan your trip on a Sunday when the service at église Saint-Médard ends.
+Plan to walk along this Parisian street on a Sunday when the service at église Saint-Médard ends.
 As the parishioners flood out of the rustic church, sit at the corner café, watch dancers spin to live music and know that this is as local an experience as it gets.

 Then stroll along one of the oldest market streets of Paris, hailing from Roman times.
 Given its lifespan, rue Mouffetard has a long and intriguing history but today it is lined with grocers, butchers, cheese shops, cafés and crêperies.
 Take note of the lovely façade, designed by Italian painter Eldi Gueri, across from église Saint-Médard.